Venus outlasts Bertens to book Konta clash

-MIAMI: Three-time winner Venus Williams saved three match points in a three-set victory over Kiki Bertens on Sunday, lining up a fourth-round clash with reigning champion Johanna Konta at the Miami Open.
+MIAMI: Three-time winner Venus Williams saved three match points in a three-set victory over Kiki Bertens on Sunday (Monday in Manila), lining up a fourth-round clash with reigning champion Johanna Konta at the Miami Open.

 Williams, ranked eighth in the world, labored nearly three hours to beat 29th-ranked Bertens 5-7, 6-3, 7-5.